 Housing costs in Kailua Kona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kailua Kona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kailua Kona is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kailua Kona who work in sales jobs (14.65%), office and administrative support (13.32%), and maintenance occupations (9.90%).
+Unlike some towns, Kailua Kona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kailua Kona are a mix of both white- and blue-collar jobs.
+Overall, Kailua Kona is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kailua Kona who work in sales jobs (14.98%), office and administrative support (13.47%), and food service (9.97%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kailua Kona has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kailua Kona a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Kailua Kona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Kailua Kona is somewhat higher than in the average US city of 21.84%: 26.89% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Kailua Kona is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.50% of adults 25 and older in the town have at least a bachelor's degree.